 I am thrilled with how the peel & stick wallpaper turned out on the desk.
 It gives it a finished look and the color ties in his great with his blue bed frame.
 Scroll down for steps to covering a furniture edge with wallpaper!

-Measure the size of the furniture you want to cover.
+Step 1: Measure the size of the furniture you want to cover with wallpaper.
 We measured 3 rectangles for this desk: front, left, and right sides.

-Note: If you are covering the top and/or bottom edge of furniture, include extra material in your dimensions so the wallpaper folds over the top.
+If you are covering the top and/or bottom edge of furniture, include extra material in your measurement so the wallpaper folds over the edges.

-Flip over the peel & stick wallpaper and mark where you want to cut.
+Step 2: Flip over the peel & stick wallpaper and mark where you want to cut using a pencil and straight edge.

-Starting at the top, cover the furniture piece in wallpaper.
+Step 5: Starting at the top, cover the furniture piece in wallpaper after removing the paper off the back.
 Gently smooth out big air bubbles.

 Applying peel & stick wallpaper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.

-For us the contact paper tied in the look of our son's desk with the nearby bed.
-And covered a lot of rough screw holes.
+The contact paper tied in the look of our son's desk with the nearby bed.
+And it covered a lot of rough screw holes.
 The paper is good quality and you have to look pretty closely to realize it is paper!